-Total $814 $1,659 $700
+Total $871 $1,659 $700

-Equity investments in 1999 represent primarily to projects in Korea, Panama and India.
+Equity investments in 1999 relate primarily to projects in Korea, India and Panama.
 Equity investments increased in 1998 as compared to 1997 primarily due to the acquisitions of Elektro and Wessex, net of proceeds from transactions reducing Enron’s interest in these investments.
 See Notes 2 and 9 to the Consolidated Financial Statements.

 The level of spending for capital expenditures and equity investments will vary depending upon conditions in the energy markets, related economic conditions and identified opportunities.
 Management expects that the capital spending program will be funded by a combination of internally generated funds, proceeds from dispositions of selected assets and short- and long-term borrowings.